carpentries-incubator/lesson-gpu-programming/episodes/constant_memory.Rmd

 # Constant Memory

-Constant memory is a read-only cache which content can be broadcasted to multiple threads in a block.
+Constant memory is a read-only cache whose content can be broadcast to multiple threads in a block.
 A variable allocated in constant memory needs to be declared in CUDA by using the special `__constant__` identifier, and it must be a global variable, i.e. it must be declared in the scope that contains the kernel, not inside the kernel itself.
 If all of this sounds complex do not worry, we are going to see how this works with an example.